 Children put out shoes at night in front of the fireplace for the inevitable chocolates and gingerbread that fill them in the morning.

-Like most European countries, the main decoration in houses and in the streets is the fir tree, or sapin de Noël.
-The inspiration of the tree came originally from Alsace, with the first recorded mention of a Christmas tree appearing in a document dating from 1521 on display in the Bibliotheque Humaniste in Sélestat (being renovated until 2018).
+Come to France in winter.
+Like most European countries, the main decoration in houses and in the streets is the fir tree or sapin de Noël.
+The inspiration of the tree came originally from Alsace, with the first recorded mention of a Christmas tree appearing in a document dating from 1521 on display in the Bibliotheque Humaniste in Sélestat.
 The manuscript describes a payment of 4 shillings to the warden of the forest to protect the fir trees from being cut down from St. Thomas Day on December 21st to Christmas Day.

 The trees were first decorated with bright red apples, a reminder of the fall from grace of Adam and Eve.
 From the end of the 16th century, flowers such as roses, made from multi-colored paper decorated the trees, followed by metallic decorations to give the impression of silver and gold.